Rob has traveled extensively through the United States, but somehow always ends up back at a Cracker Barrel.

-Why You Should Hate Cracker Barrel
+Why is Cracker Barrel Bad?

-Cracker Barrel is a restaurant known for serving home cooked southern style food in an old-timey atmosphere.
+Cracker Barrel is a restaurant known for serving home-cooked southern-style food in an old-timey atmosphere.
 I've traveled all over the US and found every Cracker Barrel to be very busy.
 This astonishes me because I hate Cracker Barrel, and I think you should too.
 Here's why.

 Approaching Cracker Barrel